Ravel’s Bolero back from the dead?

 Maurice Ravel’s “Bolero” is one of classical music’s most amazing success stories.
 The 15-minute one-act piece was commissioned by the Russian ballerina Ida Rubinstein and first performed in 1928.
 The repeated theme and slow build has been called “an exercise in hypnotism”.
 Since that time, it has generated millions of euros first for Ravel and later for a series of people with practically no connection with him.

 The copyright bolero

-Since 2016, de Castel has been arguing that the work was not written by Ravel alone, but was co-composed with the choreographer Alexander Benois.
-Why?
-As he only died in 1960, the Bolero could continue to generate rights until 2039.
+Yet since 2016, de Castel has been arguing that the work was not written by Ravel alone, but was co-composed with the designer Alexandre Benois.
+Why would she do this?
+As Benois only died in 1960, the copyright laws means that Bolero could continue to generate rights until 2039.
 The extra financial windfall could amount to some EUR20 million (note: estimates are by definition very approximate).

 In the meantime, enjoy one of classical music’s most singular and popular 15 minutes, except these guys cut it down to just over 3 minutes 😉